Deep871xd/snake-game/README.md

 # snake-game
 It is a Java project that uses the inheritence, abstraction, and encapsulation concepts found in object-oriented programming.
 All the parts are organised using the JAVA Swing and AWT library.

-# It icludes two main classes:
+# It includes two main classes:

 Snake (extends JFrame and invokes the GameControl class) GameControl (extends JPanel)